Working on a remote HPC system

 Nodes

 Individual computers that compose a cluster are typically called nodes (although you will also hear people call them servers, computers and machines).
 On a cluster, there are different types of nodes for different types of tasks.
 The node where you are right now is called the head node, login node, landing pad, or submit node.
-A login node serves as an access point to the cluster.
+A login node serves as an access point or a gateway to the cluster.
 As a gateway, it is well suited for uploading and downloading files, setting up software, and running quick tests.
 It should never be used for doing actual work.

 The real work on a cluster gets done by the worker (or compute) nodes.
 Worker nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.